-Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team analyses interest rate and economic trends (top-down) to identify geographic areas and sectors that appear likely to offer the best risk-adjusted returns.
-The investment team then uses both technical and fundamental analysis, including credit analysis, to select issuers and securities (bottom-up) and to construct a diversified portfolio.
-The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.
+Management Process : The master fund's investment team seeks to exploit yield premiums from a broad investment universe (primarily bonds), using a flexible approach based on high-conviction choices.
+It analyses interest rate and economic trends to identify strategies, country and asset class allocations that appear likely to offer the best risk-adjusted returns.
+The investment team then uses both technical and fundamental analysis, including risk premium and credit analysis, to select securities based on their potential to generate income and to construct a highly diversified portfolio that can provide a regular return.
+Further, the master fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.

-All securities held in the Sub-Fund are subject to the ESG Criteria.
+All securities held in the master fund are subject to the ESG Criteria.
 This is achieved through the use of Amundi's proprietary methodology and/or third party ESG information.

-The Sub-Fund first applies Amundi's exclusion policy including the following rules:
+The master fund first applies Amundi's exclusion policy including the following rules:

-- legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - companies that seriously and repeatedly violate one or more of the 10 principles of the Global Compact, without credible corrective measures; - the sectoral exclusions of the Amundi group on Coal and Tobacco (details of this policy are available in Amundi's Responsible Investment Policy available on the website www.amundi.lu).
+- legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.);

+- companies that seriously and repeatedly violate one or more of the 10 principles of the Global Compact, without credible corrective measures;

+- the sectoral exclusions of the Amundi group on Coal and Tobacco (details of this policy are available in Amundi's Responsible Investment Policy available on the website www.amundi.lu).

-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the Investment Universe.
+The master fund as a binding elements aims to have a higher ESG score than the ESG score of its Investment Universe.

-The Sub-Fund's ESG Criteria apply to at least:
+The master fund's ESG Criteria apply to at least:

-- 90% of equities issued by large capitalisation companies in developed countries; debt securities, money market instruments with an investment grade credit rating; and sovereign debt issued by developed countries; - 75% of equities issued by large capitalisation companies in emerging market countries; equities issued by small and mid-capitalisation companies in any country; debt securities and money market instruments with a high yield credit rating; and sovereign debt issued by emerging market countries.
+• 90% of equities issued by large capitalisation companies in developed countries; debt securities, money market instruments with an investment grade credit rating; and sovereign debt issued by developed countries;

+• 75% of equities issued by large capitalisation companies in emerging market countries; equities issued by small and mid-capitalisation companies in any country; debt securities and money market instruments with a high yield credit rating; and sovereign debt issued by emerging market countries.